Weird gets a bum rap.

 TrunkSpace: Was it one of those moments where you start to realize that your body has muscles in places that you didn’t know it had muscles, simply because new areas are sore?
 (Laughter)

 Wilson: That’s right.
 I remember during the pilot, my hip flexors were so sore, because I was doing so many kicks, which I don’t do any sort of martial arts or anything.
+I’ve since learned the importance of knowing how to unlock your hip flexors to prevent soreness and injury which was something I hadn’t thought about before.
 So yeah, little muscles that I never really thought about that much, but it was good.
 It was good prep.

 TrunkSpace: For an actor, was it a bit of a best case scenario to be working on “Preacher” and then have the creative team from that instantly think of you for this?
 That speaks volumes for that work you were doing.